 Philosopher Democritus

-Weeping Heraclitus and laughing Democritus.
+Crying Heraclitus and laughing Democritus.
 Italian fresco 1477

-In the hometown of Democritus, embezzlement of parental inheritance was considered a crime and punished by the court.
-The case of the philosopher was also considered at the court session.
-Legend has it that as a defense speech, Democritus read several excerpts from the “Great Peace Building”, his work, after which the fellow citizens issued a verdict of not guilty, thereby recognizing that he had found a worthy use for his father's money.
+In the hometown of Democritus, embezzlement of parental inheritance was considered a crime and was punishable by the court.
+The philosopher’s case was also considered at the court hearing.
+Legend has it that, as a defense speech, Democritus read several passages from “The Great World-Building,” his work, after which his fellow citizens returned a verdict of not guilty, thereby recognizing that he had found a worthy use for his father’s money.

 In this article we will talk in more detail about who Democritus is.
 Personalities such as Aristotle and Socrates are most likely known even to children.
 In modern schools, these people are always mentioned in history lessons.
-But the names of Democritus, Epicurus, Leucippus are known in narrower circles among people who have chosen philosophy as the basis of their profession.
+But the names Democritus, Epicurus, Leucippus are known in narrower circles among people who chose philosophy as the basis of their profession.
 The teachings of these philosophers are much more complex and deeper to understand.

 Who is Democritus